Free Apron Pattern (3 sizes toddler/ tween/ adult)

 Disclosure: This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.

-Easy to make, this free apron pattern is available for download in 3 sizes – toddler, tween, and adult.
+Easy to make, this free apron pattern is available as a free PDF pattern in three sizes: toddler, tween, and adult.
 It’s the perfect apron to sew for all your fun baking plans with the kids or grandkids.

 Be sure to grab your copy today and get sewing!